England win in India would surpass 2010-11 Ashes triumph

 While in Mumbai only four players made major contributions to the victory, this time it was a true team performance, with everyone from numbers one to 11 playing their part.

-The excellent bowling of seamers James Anderson and Steven Finn backed up another fine display from spinners Monty Panesar and Graeme Swann, while the batsmen offered good support to their captain Alastair Cook, who deserves all the accolades he is getting for
+The excellent bowling of seamers James Anderson and Steven Finn backed up another fine display from spinners Monty Panesar and Graeme Swann, while the batsmen offered good support to their captain Alastair Cook, who deserves all the accolades he is getting for his record-breaking achievements.

 In the space of three weeks, England have turned the series on its head and are now in a position they could only have dreamed of before they left for this tour in India.